oconnor0/fourth-world-srd/content/60-feats/divine prayers.md

 - Enflame
 - Famine
 - Farsight
-  - As an action, spend a Bond Point, while sustained for the next X, you may peer through a point your physical eyes could see.
+  - As an action, spend Bond, while sustained for the next X, you may peer through a point your physical eyes could see.
   - Feats:
     - Scrying
       - You may view a location anywhere on the planet instead of anywhere within your normal line of sight.